-4323AC § 63O.
-(1) The provisions detailed in this sub-section are applimob-87 cable to watch-keeping by digital selective-calling, except for distress, urgency and safety purposes, to which the provisions of Section III of Article N 38 apply.

-4323AD (2) A coast station providing international public correspondence service using digital selective-calling techniques within the bands between 1 605 kHz and 4 000 kHz should, during its hours of service, maintain automatic digital selective-calling watch on appropriate national or international calling frequencies.
+- 4323AC § 63O.
+(1) The provisions detailed in this sub-section are appliMob-87 cable to watch-keeping by digital selective-calling, except for distress, urgency and safety purposes, to which the provisions of Section III of Article N 38 apply. - 4323AD (2) A coast station providing international public correMob-87 spondence service using digital selective-calling techniques within the bands between 1 605 kHz and 4 000 kHz should, during its hours of service, maintain automatic digital selective-calling watch on appropriate national or international calling frequencies.
 The hours and frequencies shall be indicated in the List of Coast Stations.

-4323AE (3) Ship stations equipped with apparatus for digital selective-calling to work in the authorized bands between 1 605 kHz and 4 000 kHz should, when within the coverage area of coast stations providing services using digital selective-calling techniques in these bands, maintain an automatic digital selective-calling watch on one or more appropriate digital selective-calling frequencies within these bands, taking into account the digital selective calling frequencies operated by the coast stations.
+4323AE (3) Ship stations equipped with apparatus for digital Mob-87 selective-calling to work in the authorized bands between 1 605 kHz and 4 000 kHz should, when within the coverage area of coast stations providing services using digital selective-calling techniques in these bands, maintain an automatic digital selective-calling frequencies within these bands, taking into account the digital selective calling frequencies operated by the coast stations.